slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'«Can you take another look at this for XYZ reasons?».
 This gives the employee ownership of the final deliverable, while still prompting them to deal with problems they overlooked. «Because» is a great motivator.'*

+> *'Praise by name, criticize by category.' -- Warren Buffet*

 However gaining an understanding and giving appropriate feedback makes your juniors feel like what they are doing is important.
 Pounding directives down or not giving any direction are demotivators.
+Data shows people want more feedback but monthly, not daily.

 > *'Delegating isn’t as easy as it looks.
 It takes some real chutzpah to make someone do your work for insufficient compensation while you rake in the big bucks.'*

-But data shows people want more feedback but monthly, not daily.

 <!--
-> *'Praise by name, criticize by category.' -- Warren Buffet*
 - Try to replace the above phrases with "one option is to..." and change your thinking to complete the thought in a way that makes sense.
 Avoid picking favorite solutions and presenting them as the clear winner or only option.
 It'll get you thinking in terms of pros and cons and how to persuade other people by appealing to their point of view.
 It will make you appear more level-headed and capable of making decisions that are good for the business.
 It'll also remind you of (and force you to fully consider) the frequently hidden option that's often forgotten when presenting a new idea or direction, which is the status quo.
 - Amazon’s “two-pizza teams”: The ultimate divisional organization
 - a great manager is a great facilitator